 On your third day in Sicily, visit Agrigento, a beautiful town located on the south coast of the island.
 Start your day by visiting the Valley of the Temples, which is a UNESCO World Heritage site that features a collection of ancient Greek ruins.
 Don't miss the Temple of Concordia, which is considered one of the best-preserved ancient Greek temples in the world.

-After that, explore the town's charming streets and visit the Agrigento Regional Archaeological Museum, which features a collection of ancient artifacts from the area.
-In the afternoon, head to the nearby beach of Scala dei Turchi, which is a stunning white cliff that overlooks the sea.
+After that, explore the town's streets and visit the Agrigento Regional Archaeological Museum, which holds artifacts connected to the wider archaeological area.
+In the afternoon, continue to nearby Scala dei Turchi, the white cliff overlooking the sea.
+That mix gives the day both ancient context and a strong coastal finish.

 Getting to Sicily